8 Ways to Label your Quilts – and why you should!

 You can purchase custom labels from many independent label sellers on Etsy or other online stores.

-These can work great for anyone who sells their quilts, puts them in quilt shows, or just if you want something extra special.
+These can work great for anyone who sells their quilts, puts them in quilt shows, or if you just want something extra special.

 More Quilt Label Ideas